shorebirdtech/docs/docs/guides/flavors/android.md

 sidebar_position: 1
 title: Android | Flavors
 sidebar_label: 🤖 Android
-description: Push patches to multiple deployment tracks on Android
+description: Push patches to multiple flavors on Android
 ---

 # Flavors

-This guide will walk through how to setup an app in which there are 2 deployment tracks: `internal` and `stable`.
-It will cover how to validate a patch on the internal track and then promote the patch to the stable track on Android.
+This guide will walk through how to setup an app in which there are 2 deployment flavors: `internal` and `stable`.
+It will cover how to validate a patch on the internal flavor and then promote the patch to the stable flavor on Android.

 ## Prerequisites